Verstraeten Comes Up Big For Sharks Despite Team’s Up And Down Season

 Missing Pieces

-In addition to Verstraeten’s injury, the Sharks have also been without shooting guard Ernesto Rodriguez, who averaged 13 points per game in 18 appearances, before suffering a shoulder injury that has sidelined him for more than a week.
+In addition to Verstraeten’s injury, the Sharks were without shooting guard Ernesto Rodriguez, who averaged 13 points per game in 18 appearances, before suffering a shoulder injury that sidelined him for more than a week toward the end of the season.
 He also missed some games in December and January.

-Breland, the Sharks’ leading scorer, has also played through adversity.
-Despite battling turf toe since early February, he’s averaging 17.6 points per game, shooting 53.3% from the field and 39.7% from three-point range.
+Breland, the Sharks’ leading scorer, also played through adversity.
+Despite battling turf toe since early February, he’s averaging 17.8 points per game, shooting 52.7% from the field and 40.3% from three-point range.

-With multiple contributors in and out of the lineup, team roles have shifted quickly.
-Verstraeten admitted that early in his return, he tried to force offense.
+With multiple contributors in and out of the lineup, team roles shifted quickly.
+Verstraeten admitted that early in his return, he tried to force his offense.

 “When I was out, I was thinking I needed to come back and score because that’s my role,” he said.
 “But I realized I was forcing too much.
 I got to get my teammates involved.”

-That adjustment has sparked an improved offensive rhythm for the Sharks.
+That adjustment sparked an improved offensive rhythm for the Sharks.

 “We’ve asked him to be a little more aggressive offensively,” Fernandez said.
 “He’s a willing passer, but there are times we need him to score.
 He’s very talented.”